DarrenZal/NatLangKG/README.md

    * Architectural and sequence diagrams for the proposed system.

-**Milestone 2 (Completion by the end of October): Prototype Development** Development of Graph Embeddings and LLM Training:
+**Milestone 2 (Completion by the end of October): Prototype Development** Development of Question Answering system:
-   * Based on the insights from Milestone 1, initiate the development of graph embeddings.
+   * Based on the insights from Milestone 1, initiate the development of necessary components, such as text and graph embeddings[1], for entity and relation mapping.
-   * Select and finalize methods for learning graph embeddings, which can be either DeepWalk, Node2Vec, GCNs, GraphSAGE, or any combination depending on the DKG's characteristics.
-   * Start training the Large Language Model with the dataset defined in Milestone 1.
+   * Train a Large Language Model with datasets of natural language-and-SPARQL questions.
    * Prepare a prototype that can be demonstrated, which involves the conversion between natural language and SPARQL and providing natural language outputs.

 The first phase involves defining a dataset of SPARQL queries matched with their natural language counterparts.
-We'll encourage community contributions, verified through a validation process.
-During this phase, we will also explore and identify parts of the DKG to be used for creating graph embeddings[1].

 strategies for gathering SPARQL query training data:
 * Crowdsourcing: This could involve creating a platform where community members can submit natural language queries and their corresponding SPARQL queries.
 To incentivize participation, we could offer compensation.
 However, this would require careful validation to ensure the quality of the submitted data.